millord237/Stable-Video-Infinity/README.md

 3. **Check and match the aspect ratio**
    Since our model is trained at **480×832 (horizontal)**, it does **not** perform very well in text-following when you use very different aspect ratios (e.g., vertical), especially when the frame is filled with a full-body person (though the stability is still good).
 This often leads to weaker motion/dynamics and a stronger tendency to “snap back” to the reference image.
 Therefore, it’s better to **outpaint the input image to 480×832** (or a very similar horizontal ratio).
 This adjustment can make a significant difference in both motion and text-following quality.
-In practice, as discussed in the [Issue comment](https://github.com/vita-epfl/Stable-Video-Infinity/issues/35#issuecomment-3632223811), outpainting the reference image to match the training aspect ratio greatly reduces reference-image reappearing and improves overall behavior.
+In practice, as discussed in the [Issue](https://github.com/vita-epfl/Stable-Video-Infinity/issues/35#issuecomment-3633842068), outpainting the reference image to match the training aspect ratio greatly reduces reference-image reappearing and improves overall behavior.

+4. **Use high-quality input image**
+   It’s better to ensure the first frame is high quality, since it also serves as the anchor that guides all subsequent generations.

-The following demos compares the results generated with cfg=1 and cfg=2.
+The following demo compares the results generated with cfg=1 and cfg=2 (one-shot generation without cherry-picking).

 <table>
   <tr>